Table of Contents

 What are water ionizers and what do they do?

-Water ionizers increase the alkalinity of water by altering its pH.
+The best water ionizers increase the alkalinity of water by altering its pH.

 So why do people prefer alkaline water?
 Actually, it’s more than just a case of personal preference.
 Alkaline water is thought to reduce impact of oxidation on the body.